 West Africa Capacity-building and Impact Evaluation

-The West Africa Capacity-building and Impact Evaluation (WACIE) program is a multi-year regional initiative that aims to promote the institutionalization of evaluation in government systems across eight countries of the West African Economic and Monetary Union (WAEMU): Benin, Burkina Faso, Côte d’Ivoire, Guinea-Bissau, Mali, Niger, Senegal and Togo.
+The West Africa Capacity-building and Impact Evaluation (WACIE) program is a regional initiative that supports and promotes the culture of evidence-informed decision-making among high-level policymakers across eight countries of the West African Economic and Monetary Union (WAEMU): Benin, Burkina Faso, Côte d’Ivoire, Guinea-Bissau, Mali, Niger, Senegal and Togo.

 Guide for evidence users and producers to improve the design and implementation of food security and nutrition interventions

 In this guide, we provide decision makers in the food security and nutrition sectors some tips and good practices illustrated by real examples.
 This guide will be useful for both evidence producers and users, in their journey to evidence-informed decision making.

 The WACIE Helpdesk supports regional governments' efforts to improve both the lives of their citizens and the culture of evidence use within their own organizations.
 In this blogpost, we discuss how the Helpdesk aids evidence-informed decision-making in West Africa.

 3ie’s regional coordinator of WACIE in Benin, Deo-Gracias Houndolo, was awarded the Evidence Mediator award at Africa Evidence Network’s Evidence 2023 conference in Uganda.
 Hear what the winners of the Africa Evidence Leadership Award had to say.